-Required information
+\ Required information

-Name of Person Discriminated Against Name of Person Submitting Complaint (if different) Nature of Discrimination Preferred method of contact: ☐ Home Address ☐ Email Address ☐ Telephone Did the discrimination involve any of the following (check all tha nt apply) ☐ AC Transit ☐ Amtrak ☐ Golden Gate Transit ☐ Greyh ound Muni Paratransit SamTrans WestCAT Did the discrimination occur in a Transit Center business?
+Name of Person Discriminated Against Name of Person Submitting Complaint (if different) Nature of Discrimination Preferred method of contact: ☐ Home Address ☐ Email Address ☐ Telephone Did the discrimination involve any of the following (check all tha t apply) 🗆 AC Transit  Amtrak 🖾 Golden Gate Transit 🔲 Greyh ound  Muni 🗋 Paratransit 🖾 SamTrans 🗌 WestCAT Did the discrimination occur in a Transit Center business?
 Please specify.
 Did the discrimination occur elsewhere in the Transit Center?
 Please describe.
-Date of Alleged Discrimination (month, day, year) and contact information of any witnesses (if known).
+Date of Alleged Discrimination (month, day, year) Provide the name of the person(s) (if known) or otherwise desc and contact information of any witnesses (if known).
 You may attach any written materials or other information that you t hink is relevant to your complaint.
-Have you filed this complaint with any of the following parties ☐ Federal Agency ☐ State Agency s?
-If so, please identify and provide a contact person. ☐ Local Agency ☐ Federal or State Court Signature by r Please submit to: Transbay Joint Powers Authority You may submit this form 201 Mission Street, Suite 2100 San Francisco, CA 94105 TitleVIcomments@transbaycenter.org Name of Person Accepting Form: Employer/Agency: Title: Telephone:
+Have you filed this complaint with any of the following parties Federal Agency State Agency □ Local Agency □ Federal or State Court Signature Date Please submit to:Transbay Joint Powers AuthorityYou may submit this formAttn: Title VI Complaint 201 Mission Street, Suite 2100 San Francisco, CA 94105 Comments@transbaycenter.org For Internal Use: Name of Person Accepting Form: Employer/Agency:

+Telephone: